george3467/dqn_unity_env/README.md

 * the position and direction of movement of the three obstacles
 * the red target's position

-This Unity environment is converted to a Gym environment using a Gym Wrapper before being used to train the policy model.
+This Unity environment is converted to a Gym environment using a Gym wrapper before being used to train the policy model.

 ## Model and Deep Q-Learning